CTMarius/protractorStarterKit/README.md

 5. Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt task runner in Webstorm.
 6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.

+Components:

+This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

 Writing tests:

 - Scenarios in the feature files.